 The Social Media Committee is responsible for the coordination of all publicity and public engagement activities of EFEM including its website and social media channels.

 Ourania is a lecturer in Anatomy at the University of Glasgow College of Medical, Veterinary and Life Sciences and holds a BSc and an MBChB.
 Ourania completed her PhD at the Aberdeen Biomedical Imaging Centre with a project investigating new functional and structural magnetic resonance imaging measures for patients with minor acute focal neurology.
 She has a PgCert and is an Associate Fellow of the Higher Education Academy and a University of Glasgow Recognising Excellent in Teaching Fellow, currently undertaking further postgraduate studies in Academic Practice.

-Ourania teaches anatomy to science, medical and dental students, from sub-honours to honours levels, with her specialist areas including the head and neck region and imaging.
-She also develops and delivers bespoke face-to-face and online teaching on medical humanities, as an invited faculty member, for several external international institutions.
+Ourania teaches anatomy to science, medical and dental students, from sub-honours to honours levels, with her specialist areas including the head and neck region and imaging with a focus on ultrasound.
+She also develops and delivers bespoke face-to-face and online teaching on health humanities, as an invited faculty member, for several external international institutions.

 Marcello Trucas, MD, PhD